Artistic Director and CEO

 Jessica Edgley PDTD RAD RTS ARAD Born in Canada, Jessica trained at Vancouver Goh Ballet Academy and America’s Pacific Northwest Ballet School on full scholarship, learning a variety of techniques including RAD and with heavy focus on Vaganova and Balanchine.
 She also danced with Pacific Northwest Ballet company before embarking on a 12 year career, dancing leading and soloist roles for companies such as English National Ballet, National Ballet of Ireland and Norwegian National Ballet, where she also choreographed for their Ballet Lab.
 Jessica then went on to receive her teaching diploma (PDTD) from the Royal Academy of Dance in 2009 and has since become Ballet Mistress for and choreographed for The New English Ballet Theatre as well as teaching at various schools including Royal Academy of Dance (BA hons Ballet Education programme), North London Ballet Academy, Central School of Ballet and London Studio Centre.
 She has also appeared as a guest teacher for schools across Europe and Canada.
 As Ballet Mistress for New English Ballet Theatre, Jessica has worked with a variety of choreographers such as Wayne Eagling, Michael Corder, Ernst Meisner, Kirsty McNally and George Williamson.

-Ruth Sheaves MA started her career in Events Management working with international companies such as GE and Huawei.
+Ruth Sheaves MA started her career in Events Management working with international companies.
 Throughout her life, and in conjunction with her career, Ruth has trained in ballet and musical theatre as well as competing in Ballroom and Latin dance.
 After several years working within the corporate environment she decided to follow a life-long love of ballet and dance and move into the arts industry.
 To facilitate with this move Ruth completed a Master’s in Cultural Policy and Management graduating in 2017 with distinction.
 Ruth joined NEBT in 2017 on a placement scheme but was soon hired by the company as an Admin Assistant.
 From there Ruth moved to Development Assistant and has now taken up the role of Development Officer for NEBT.